-If you’re a business owner or an entrepreneur, you must be aware of employee monitoring.
+If you’re a business owner or an attendance tracking software, you must be aware of employee monitoring.
 In fact, employee monitoring has been around for quite some time now.
 Every small and large-scale business is using different employee monitoring methods to keep a check on their employees.

 With the passage of time, employee monitoring tools have also evolved.
 Thanks to advanced technology, companies can now use different employee monitoring methods to track their employees.
 Some install employee monitoring software on the employees’ computer devices whereas others install the best spy app for Android or iPhone when they need to spy on their employees’ smartphones.